What is a BMX track?

 Regional BMX Track Design

-Slightly smaller than national centres, regional BMX race tracks are built to minimum requirements outlined by the BC regulations and to meet the 'regional' facility criteria of British Cycling.
+Slightly smaller than national centres, regional BMX race tracks are built to minimum requirements outlined by British Cycling (BC) regulations and to meet the 'regional' facility criteria of British Cycling.

 Regional BMX race tracks generally are around 400 metres in length and can accommodate up to eight competitive riders.

 Regional BMX track design can vary but courses will typically have a starting hill of two to three metres in height and the track will include jumps, obstacles and corners that test BMX rider skills to the full.

 Starting gates are required for regional racetracks with tarmacadam start hills and berms very much the norm.

 Riders use regional tracks can develop their racing skills to a standard that will give them the confidence to compete on national racetracks.

 Often built at outdoor public open spaces such as parks or playing fields, regional tracks have a more informal atmosphere than national or SX tracks and yet provide a demanding test of BMX biking skills.